Fire Protection Engineering Technology

 The FPT program has an optional, paid co– op opportunity that allows students to gain valuable work experience in the summer between the second and third years.

-Note: Students who begin semester one in the Winter term are expected to complete semester two during the summer semester.
+Note: Students who begin semester one in the Winter term are expected to complete semester two during the Summer term.

 - Grade 12 English: ENG4(C) or ENG4(U)